Crugudar/OPP-Homework-Unit-2-/README.md

 Before starting, we want to tell you how our project is organized.

-We have created two principal classes (src/main/java/com/ironhack/classes/):
+We have created four principal classes (src/main/java/com/ironhack/classes/):
 * Lead: the person we want to pervert
 * Contact: the contact information of the person we have perverted
 * Opportunity: the information of what will we probably sell